edgedb/easy-edgedb/README.md

 };
 ```

 Great.
-Now we can see if Jonathan can break out of the castle.
+We know that Jonathan can't break out of the castle, but let's try to show it using a query.
 To do that, he needs to have a strength greater than that of a door.
 Or in other words, he needs a greater strength than the weakest door.
-(Of course, we know that he can't do it but we want to make a query that can give the answer.)

-There is a function called `min()` that gives the minimum value of a set, so we can use that.
+Fortunately, there is a function called `min()` that gives the minimum value of a set, so we can use that.
 If his strength is higher than the door with the smallest number, then he can escape.
-This almost works, but not quite:
+This query looks like it should work, but not quite:

 ```
 WITH